vientorepublic/buffer-analysis-engine/README.md

 - resetBufferAnalysisEngine() — reset the global singleton (useful in tests or when reconfiguring at runtime).

-- logBufferAnalysisStatus(force = false) — prints a small status summary (skips in production unless `force` is true).

 - MAGIC_BYTES_SIGNATURES — exported map of mime types -> magic byte signatures
 - addMagicBytesSignature(mimeType, signature) — add a magic signature at runtime
 - removeMagicBytesSignatures(mimeType) — remove all signatures for a mime type